Wandalen/wTools/module/move/unilang/task/phase3.md

 *   **Goal:** To perform a final, holistic review, remove any legacy code, and verify the entire task's output.
 *   **Specification Reference:** `roadmap.md` M3.1.1
 *   **Steps:**
-    1. Execute `git rm -r module/move/unilang/src/ca/` if the directory exists.
+    1. Check if the directory `module/move/unilang/src/ca/` exists using `list_files`.
+    2. If `module/move/unilang/src/ca/` exists, execute `git rm -r module/move/unilang/src/ca/`.
-    2. Search for and remove any `mod ca;` declarations in `unilang/src/lib.rs` or other modules.
+    3. Search for and remove any `mod ca;` declarations in `unilang/src/lib.rs`.
-    3. Perform a final self-critique of all changes against the plan's `Goal`.
+    4. Perform a final self-critique of all changes against the plan's `Goal`.
-    4. Execute the full Crate Conformance Check procedure one last time.
+    5. Execute the full Crate Conformance Check procedure one last time.
+        *   Run `timeout 180 cargo test -p unilang` and verify it passes with no warnings.
+        *   Run `timeout 180 cargo test -p unilang_parser` and verify it passes with no warnings.
+        *   Run `timeout 180 cargo clippy -p unilang -- -D warnings -A clippy::too-many-lines` and verify it passes with no warnings.
+        *   Run `timeout 180 cargo clippy -p unilang_parser -- -D warnings -A clippy::too-many-lines` and verify it passes with no warnings.
-    5. Run `git status` to ensure the working directory is clean.
+    6. Run `git status` to ensure the working directory is clean.
 *   **Increment Verification:**
     1. All steps of the Crate Conformance Check must pass.
 *   **Commit Message:** "chore(unilang): Finalize architectural unification and remove legacy code"